noborilab/bam2td/README.md

 `(pos, strand, length)` tuple, matching HOMER's `makeTagDirectory` output layout exactly.

+It is **not** intended to be a feature-complete replacement; only the bare essential files are created.
+HOMER `tagAutocorrelation.txt`, `tagLengthDistribution.txt`, `tagCountDistribution.txt`, and `tagGCcontent.txt` files are not produced.
+Run `makeTagDirectory <tagdir> -udpate -checkGC -genome <genome>` afterwards to complete the tag directory.

 ## Build

 Vendored htslib and zlib source trees live under `libs/`, are built as static